Ed94/gencpp/Readme.md

 * The allocator definitions used are exposed to the user incase they want to dictate memory usage
   * You'll find the memory handling in `init`, `gen_string_allocator`, `get_cached_string`, `make_code`, and `make_code_entries`.
-* ASTs are wrapped for the user in a Code struct which essentially a warpper for a AST* type.
+* ASTs are wrapped for the user in a Code struct which is a warpper for a AST* type.
 * Both AST and Code have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
 * Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.